 B6 and Zinc will also support healthy progesterone levels.
 Progesterone is crucial as it helps make the womb a safe and supportive home for the baby – helping to hold the uterine lining in place for a fertilised egg to implant.

 Vitamin K2 controls our ability to lay down bone tissue.
 Low levels of vitamin K2 can lead to issues for your baby down the track, as it may result in a smaller jaw, leading to crowded teeth and sinus issues.
 Investing in some additional vit K2 preconception is much cheaper than orthodontic work twelve years down the track!

 For many people, naturally sourcing Vitamin K2 can be a difficult task, as fat soluble vitamins like K2 are increasingly hard to come by.
-Liver is a good source, but an easy alternative is BePure One, the only off-the-shelf multivitamin that contains vitamin K2.
+Liver is a good source, but an easy alternative is BePure Mum's One.

 Fatty acids such as EPA and DHA are incredibly helpful for nurturing both baby and mum throughout pregnancy.
 DHA particularly is essential for ensuring optimal foetal brain, eye, immune and nervous system development.

 Taking omega-3 fatty acids during pre-conception is great, but remember that keeping levels sufficient during the entire pregnancy will have potentially huge impact.
 DHA levels will naturally decrease for the mother throughout pregnancy, a result of the body’s selective transfer to the foetus.
 The good news is, it’s easy to adjust intake to ensure that everyone is getting the essential fatty acids they need!

 While technically not a nutrient, a healthy microbiome is crucial for a healthy pregnancy, so we couldn’t not mention probiotics!